Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 - Excellent range of needle sizes

-- If you don’t like the feel of metal, these aren’t for you.
+- Don’t like the feel of metal?
+These aren’t for you

-Similar to Chiaogoos these stainless steel circulars are excellent for knitting in the round.
-Think sweaters, hats and cowls, blankets and afghans,
+Like Chiaogoos, these stainless steel circulars are excellent for knitting projects in the round like sweaters, hats, cowls, and blankets/afghans.

 - Flexible plastic cords

 - Smooth join between tip and the cable

 - Available in many sizes